-Cornerstones is a group of couples and singles over fifty.
+Cornerstones is a group of people over fifty.
 We usually host a time of fellowship, dinner, and a program on the first Friday of the month, September to June, at 6:00 p.m. in the Gratz Center.
 All are invited to attend.

 Borwell Dining Room

-As usual, our evening will begin with appetizers, followed by dinner and the presentation.
+As usual, our evening will begin with appetizers, followed by dinner and a presentation.

-Reservations for the dinner ($25 per person) must be made by Wednesday, May 1 online (preferred) or by contacting Anne Ellis.
+Reservations ($25 per person) must be made no later than the morning of Tuesday, February 4.
+Reserve your spot online (preferred) or by contacting Anne Ellis.

 Back to top

 To receive email updates about upcoming Cornerstones programs, sign up here (or by using the “Get Email Updates” button at the top right).
 Simply pick “Cornerstones”—and any other newsletters to which you’d like to subscribe!—from the list of offerings.

 Registration for Cornerstones programs are typically required by the Wednesday prior to the event, and they are considered complete upon receipt of event payment.